TechniqueSoftware/Code-challenge/README.md

 # Code-challenge

 ## Getting started
-Clone the repo and navigate to the binaries folder and run the self contained jar
+Clone the repo and navigate to the binaries folder and run the self contained jar by executing the following commands in your command terminal

 ```
   cd binaries;